Sunny with a High Near 90

 Today

 Sunny, with a high near 90.
-Breezy, with a west southwest wind 5 to 15 mph, with gusts as high as 21 mph.
+Breezy, with a light and variable wind becoming west 12 to 17 mph in the morning.
+Winds could gust as high as 26 mph.

 Tonight

-Mostly clear, with a low around 55.
-Breezy, with a west wind 11 to 16 mph becoming light and variable in the evening.
-Winds could gust as high as 23 mph.
+Mostly clear, with a low around 53.
+Breezy, with a west wind 15 to 20 mph becoming light.
+Winds could gust as high as 28 mph.

 Friday

-Increasing clouds, with a high near 85.
-Light south wind becoming southwest 5 to 10 mph in the afternoon.
+Sunny, with a high near 90.
+Light southwest wind becoming west 6 to 11 mph in the morning.
+Winds could gust as high as 20 mph.

 Friday Night